ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 {% include Kerberos-Security-Setup/client-configs.md %}

 You can switch users by changing the client principal and keytab pair.
-Invalid combinations will get error message such as principal or keytab.file must be set.
+An alternative client Kerberos login option is doing `kinit` on client machines.

+{% include Kerberos-Security-Setup/client-kinit.md %}

-The following error message shows that user can not be logged in via Kerberos.
+Invalid principal/keytab combinations and failed to find any kerberos credential in the ticket cache will result in the following error message.
+It shows that user can not be logged in via Kerberos.

 {% include Kerberos-Security-Setup/failed-to-login.md %}